-Measurements do not have to be made from revenue grade equipment since the telemetry data is used for operational and planning purposes only.
-Thus, producers are not required to measure total generation output data from a more costly utility-owned Net Generation Output Meter.
+IOU response: Please refer to Sections III.A.1 and III.B.2 from IOU Response

-The telemetry threshold should apply to the maximum facility export in the interconnection agreement if this value is different from the total nameplate rating of all generation on the site.
+Apply the telemetry threshold to the maximum facility export in the interconnection agreement if this value is different from the total nameplate rating of all generation on the site.

 Telemetry should not be required if the all-in cost would exceed $20,000.

-Customer ownership of behind-the-meter telemetry equipment should be allowed where practicable to avoid federal tax for Income Tax Component of Contribution (ITCC) and cost of ownership (COO) charges.
-Maintenance of the equipment and required uptime metrics will be specified in the interconnection agreement.
+IOU response: As discussed within Section III.A.1, the IOU proposal would not be triggered unless the All-in Cost telemetry cost is less or equal to $20,000 (including ITCC and Cost of Ownership).
+Cost of ownership and ITCC are charges tied to the IOU procuring, installing, and maintaining equipment necessary to meet telemetry requirements.
+Stakeholders should be required to provide proposals on how equipment will be maintained not just through warranty periods but beyond in order for an alternate proposal of customer ownership should be considered.
+The IOUs shared concerns on post installation whether account owners or installers would be in a position to detect equipment failure and how quickly they will be able to repair equipment.

 Utilities and DER providers should explore annual data reporting for systems smaller than 1 MWac.

 The most important element of this issue is to require both PG&E and SDG&E to match SCE’s current technical requirements and practices, which allow a system larger than 1 MWac to provide telemetry for approximately $20,000 all-in.
 Non-utility stakeholders recognize that data from smaller systems would be beneficial for planning purposes, but the benefit does not support a cost of $20,000 per system.
 Utilities should develop a process for annual reporting.

+IOU response: Non-Utility stakeholders note above that “DER providers are comfortable sharing data for a wider universe of customers when doing so does not impose material costs.”
+The IOUs share this concern.
+Telemetry data currently filters all into a single system tied to Utility Operations.
+Standalone data reports would need processed in order to feed into that single system which would impose material costs.
+This could be mitigated by controlling the format such that all DER providers would be required to comply with but other costs would be incurred to maintain compliance with this requirement.
+It is also undetermined on who would be the DER providers who would participate.

 How the threshold is calculated is an important issue for customers that install non-export or limited-export storage systems.
 If a customer has a 700 kW solar system and a 400 kW storage system, current utility practice considers this an 1100 kW system even if the storage is configured in a way that will never export to the grid or if there are operating requirements that limit export to 50 kW.
 If a system export capacity is stipulated in the interconnection agreement that is different from the sum of the nameplate capacities, that value should be used for the determining whether the telemetry threshold is exceeded.

+IOU response: As discussed above within Section III.A.2, load masking is one of the primary concerns that telemetry is addressing.
+The storage system although configured to not export across the point of common coupling, is still servicing load that is masked from IOU operations.

 Appendix A. Operational and Distribution Planning Telemetry Uses

 In accordance with Section C of Rule 21, telemetry refers to the technology that transmits generator or DER data to the utility.
-This information is provided on a real time basis primarily for operations related purposes as highlighted below:
+This information is provided on a real-time basis primarily for operations related purposes as highlighted below: